camunda-community-hub/zeebe-cherry-runtime/doc/DeveloperGuide/DeveloperGuide.md

 ````
 "contractMay_554343435533.docx"
 ````
-This file is visible in the temporary folder on the host
+This file is visible in the temporary folder on the host.

 Note: the temporary folder is accessible only on one host, and each host has a different temporary folder.
 This implies your Runners run only on the same host, not in a cluster.

 ## Access the Element Template

-Restart the Cherry runtime.
-Your connector appears in the dashboard, and the Element Template file can be download.
+Start the Cherry runtime.
+Your connector appears in the dashboard, and the Element Template file can be downloaded.

-You can download the complete collection, to save for the desktop Modeler
+You can download the complete collection to save for the desktop Modeler.

-Or you can access the definition worker per worker, to create a connector template in the Web Modeler.
-One connector template must be created one by obne.
+Or you can access the definition of one connector/worker to create a connector template in the Web Modeler.
+One connector template must be created one by one.

-and a **setValue()** is provided too.
-This method must be used to set any output: the contract verification track the information you produce here.